web3examples/ethereum/solidity_examples/README.md

 Several Soldity Examples. ([Up](..)
 [Home](..\..))

-You can copy-past the examples in: [play editor]
+You can copy-paste the examples in: [play editor]

 [play editor]: https://playproject.io/play-ed/